Blaizzy/mlx-embeddings/docs/Manpage.md

   Fetch tap as a shallow clone rather than a full clone.
 Useful for continuous integration.
 * `--force-auto-update`:
   Auto-update tap even if it is not hosted on GitHub.
 By default, only taps hosted on GitHub are auto-updated (for performance reasons).
+* `--custom-remote`:
+  Install or change a tap with a custom remote.
+Useful for mirrors.
 * `--repair`:
   Migrate tapped formulae from symlink-based to directory-based structure.
 * `--list-pinned`: